 Eleven years prior to placing the above ad, Rev. Parsons made two noteworthy entries in the baptismal section of his parish record book, both on the same January day in 1749.
 The first was for his infant son, David Jr., and the second was for a Black child of unknown age, Goffy; see handwritten image, 4-5 lines from bottom.

-Local historian James Avery Smith brought this baptismal record to the attention of readers seeking the history of Black life in Amherst with his 1999 publication The History of the Black Population of Amherst, Massachusetts, 1728-1870 (1999).3 In 2009, former Amherst College physics professor, Robert Romer (’52), built upon this effort with his own groundbreaking study of slavery in the area, Slavery in the Connecticut Valley of Massachusetts (2009).4 By pairing the baptismal record from 1749 with Parsons’ ad for Pomp from 1760, the conclusion was drawn that Parsons enslaved a man named Pomp, his wife, and their child.
+Local historian James Avery Smith brought this baptismal record to the attention of readers seeking the history of Black life in Amherst with his 1999 publication The History of the Black Population of Amherst, Massachusetts, 1728-1870 (1999).3 In 2009, former Amherst College physics professor, Robert Romer (’52), built upon this effort with his own groundbreaking study of slavery in the area, Slavery in the Connecticut Valley of Massachusetts (2009).4 By pairing the baptismal record from 1749 with Parsons’ ad for Pomp from 1760, the conclusion was drawn that Parsons enslaved a man named Pomp; his wife, Rose; and their child, Goffy.

 Two additional sets of documents – a transference of church membership and a doctor’s account book – suggest that Rev. Parsons enslaved a woman named Bettee/Betty in 1759 and 1760.
 More research is necessary to conclude whether her husband, Pomp, was the same Pompey listed in the baptismal record, but it is safe to say he is the same man who was being sought in 1760.